TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 “USA,” I said.

 I was in a famous Persian confectionary shop in Yazd, a desert oasis city.
 Men in white uniforms ferried great trays piled high with sweets.
-The shop was bright and spacious and sparkling, full of shiny floors, shiny cellophane-wrapped gift baskets arrayed on shelves.
+The shop was bright, spacious, and sparkling, full of shiny floors and shiny cellophane-wrapped gift baskets arrayed on shelves.

 Old town in Yazd, Iran.

-Bahman, our Iranian tour guide, clad in a tight black t-shirt and fashionably faded blue jeans, strode briskly to the counter, placed an order, paid for his purchase, and then gestured to our little group to gather round.
+Bahman, our Iranian tour guide, clad in a tight black t-shirt and fashionably faded blue jeans, strode briskly to the counter, placed an order, paid for his purchase, and gestured to our little group to gather around.

 In Persian culture, the guest is both king and queen.
 Bahman epitomized the most gracious of Persian hosts.
-Perhaps this is the secret to his success as a tour guide for foreigners for the past 16 years.
+This may be the secret to his success as a tour guide for foreigners for the past 16 years.
 His knowledge of his country’s history, culture, and geography is deep and wide.
 He has a Master’s degree in Tourism Management.

-Bahman is tall with curly black hair and once worked as a model, as did his wife.
-He tells the story of how they met on a photo shoot for wedding clothes.
+Bahman is tall with curly black hair.
+He and his wife once worked as models.
+He tells how they met on a photo shoot for wedding clothes.
 They have a 6-year-old daughter and live in Tehran.

 Sheikh Lotfollah Mosque, Esfahan, Iran.

-There were pastries shaped like small eggs, a local specialty called qottab, filled with pistachios, cardamom, and honey.
+Pastries were shaped like small eggs, a local specialty called qottab, filled with pistachios, cardamom, and honey.
 There were little round balls, crisp as the desert air, that crunched into a burst of ginger and sweetness.
-And then there was my favorite: a soft brittle sweetened with honey, suffused with the touch of saffron, and studded with whole pistachios.
+And then there was my favorite: a soft brittle sweetened with honey, imbued with the touch of saffron, and studded with whole pistachios.
 Sohan is the name in Farsi.
 I bought a box and packed it in my suitcase like treasure.

 I have always been an independent traveler; group travel has no appeal.
-But getting a visa to enter Iran is difficult for Americans without an Iranian heritage and an Iranian family to sponsor them.
+However, getting a visa to enter Iran is more straightforward for Americans with an Iranian heritage and an Iranian family to sponsor them.
 Traveling with a group was my best option, my only option, really.
-I chose to go with Global Exchange, a human rights organization based in San Francisco that has been taking groups to Iran since 2000.
+I chose to go with Global Exchange, a human rights organization based in San Francisco, has taken groups to Iran since 2000.
 We were to be one of their citizen diplomacy delegations.

-Shiraz is known as the city of roses, wine, nightingales, and poets.
-The wine, like all alcohol, is banned under the laws of the Islamic Republic, but the roses are still as fragrant and the nightingales as musical as they were 700 years ago when the great Persian poet Hafez captured them in his verses.
+Shiraz is the city of roses, wine, nightingales, and poets.
+The wine, like all alcohol, is banned under the laws of the Islamic Republic.
+However, the roses are still as fragrant and the nightingales as musical as they were 700 years ago when the great Persian poet Hafez captured them in his verses.

 At a teahouse in Shiraz.